kongware/ftor/README.md

 ## Boolean

-Since Javascript has only function in prefix position, argument order is crucial in conjunction with semigroups.
+Since Javascript has only functions in prefix position, the argument order is crucial in conjunction with semigroups.
 For this reason ftor doesn't implement a `Dual` type class to abstract over swapped `append`-like operations but provides such an operation for each type class.

-Please also note that both `All` and `Any` work with normal `Boolean`s.
+Please also note that both `All` and `Any` monoids work with native `Boolean`s.
 There is no type wrapper.
-If a `Boolean` is treated as `All`, `Any` or merely `Boolean` depends solely on the passed type representative.
+Whether a `Boolean` is treated as `All`, `Any` or `Bool` depends solely on the passed type representative.
 Moreover, most of the functions connected to the `Boolean` type perform implicit or explicit type coercion, i.e. work with all types, because all types in Javascript are inherently truthy/falsy.
 It is just that we deal with a dynamically typed language and we should embrace this behavior when it makes sense.

 ## Records